josefnpat/click4/docs.md

 ## 2: COPY

-* Info: Copy the contents of register defined by ARG1 to the contents of register defined by ARG2.
+* Info: Copy the contents of register defined by ARG2 to the contents of register defined by ARG1.
+* ShortInfo: `*ARG1=*ARG2`
 * Args: 2
 * Color: 255,109,0